 You can find other related articles here: How to Install & Configure Microsoft Teams on Ubuntu/, How to Install Apache OpenOffice on Ubuntu /, How to install PostgreSQL on Ubuntu/, How to install and configure Tripwire on Ubuntu/, How to install Node.js on Ubuntu.

 Gradle allows you to build, test, and distribute applications across several platforms.
-Gradle builds can be used to specify a project’s tasks and dependencies.
+You can use Gradle builds to specify a project’s tasks and dependencies.
 The project’s root folder contains at least one Gradle build file.
-A task represents the work that a Gradle build must complete, such as assembling the program’s source code.
-Multiple tasks can be run at the same time in a single build file.
-At runtime, these tasks can be dynamically created and extended.
+Additionally, a task represents the work that a Gradle build must complete, such as assembling the program’s source code.
+Users can run multiple tasks at the same time in a single build file.
+At runtime, you can dynamically create and extend these tasks.

-This article will show you what Gradle is all about and how to get started having it installed on Ubuntu /Debian-based machines.
+This article will show you what Gradle is all about and how to install it on Ubuntu /Debian-based machines.

 - Gradle eliminates all of the problems that other build tools, such as Maven and ANT, have.

 - Maintainability, usability, extendibility, performance, and flexibility are all priorities for the tool.

 - When it comes to different projects involving multiple technologies, it is well-known for being very customizable.
 Gradle can be used in a variety of ways, including Java, Android, and Groovy projects.

 - Gradle is well-known for its high-speed performance, which is double that of Maven.

 - The tools cover a wide variety of IDEs, which improves the user experience because different people prefer different IDEs to work with.
 It gives a command-line interface to users that prefer to work on the terminal, with capabilities such as Gradle tasks, command-line completion, and so on.

 Requirements for Installing Gradle on Ubuntu